altunixon/wips/lns/altina_ln/ASP-132-Chapter_2_A_Normal_Day_in_a_War_Zone.md

 Regis said to her:

-【… Aren’t you going to talk to Mr Gilbert?】
+"… Aren’t you going to talk to Mr Gilbert?"<br/>

-【Later.
-Now isn’t the time to discuss future plans calmly.】
+"Later.
+Now isn’t the time to discuss future plans calmly."<br/>

 She answered coldly.

-【…Don’t you miss him?】
+"…Don’t you miss him?"<br/>

-【Yes, and I’m finally free of the burden on my shoulders.
+"Yes, and I’m finally free of the burden on my shoulders.
 There are many things I need to think about as the acting band leader.
-After all, the more people there are, the more trouble there is, I don’t even have time to read books.】
+After all, the more people there are, the more trouble there is, I don’t even have time to read books."<br/>

-【That is true.】
+"That is true."<br/>

-【Thank you very much, Lord Auric.
-You really released my brother and allowed us to meet again.】
+"Thank you very much, Lord Auric.
+You really released my brother and allowed us to meet again."<br/>

-【I fulfilled my end of the deal, so you can rest easy.】
+"I fulfilled my end of the deal, so you can rest easy."<br/>

-【About half of my mind is relaxed.】
+"About half of my mind is relaxed."<br/>

-【I know.
+"I know.
 Regarding the issue on support… What do you think, how about continuing to work under the Fourth Army?
 Unlike before, it is now the Office of the Généralissime.
-We are still in the midst of reorganizing the army, but we can afford to pay an adequate price for the service of 《Renard Pendu》.】
+We are still in the midst of reorganizing the army, but we can afford to pay an adequate price for the service of 《Renard Pendu》."<br/>

-【You already mustered 50,000 men to fight the likes of the Etruria Theocracy, do you even need help?
-What are you scheming?】
+"You already mustered 50,000 men to fight the likes of the Etruria Theocracy, do you even need help?
+What are you scheming?"<br/>

-【It’s not for the upcoming battle, for what comes after that.】
+"It’s not for the upcoming battle, for what comes after that."<br/>

-【… I see.】
+"… I see."<br/>

-【For mercenaries from the freezing Germanian Federation, this might be a bit harsh.】
+"For mercenaries from the freezing Germanian Federation, this might be a bit harsh."<br/>

 Jessica looked up into the sky.
 This was her habit when she was thinking.

-【… I will consider it, but onii-sama will make the final decision.】
+"… I will consider it, but onii-sama will make the final decision."<br/>

-【That will be great.】
+"That will be great."<br/>

-【But your face seems to say that you already know the answer.】
+"But your face seems to say that you already know the answer."<br/>

-【… No, it might make sense logically, but I don’t know what will happen if emotions are mixed in.】
+"… No, it might make sense logically, but I don’t know what will happen if emotions are mixed in."<br/>

-【If we get hired by Etruria and Hispania, what are you going to do?】
+"If we get hired by Etruria and Hispania, what are you going to do?"<br/>

-【Hmm… That will be troubling for me.
-But I don’t recommend you do that.】
+"Hmm… That will be troubling for me.
+But I don’t recommend you do that."<br/>

-【Why?】
+"Why?"<br/>

-【Those two countries didn’t notice that the lion they are tossing rocks at had awaken.
-There is no future for such a slow-witted country.】
+"Those two countries didn’t notice that the lion they are tossing rocks at had awaken.
+There is no future for such a slow-witted country."<br/>

 Jessica smoothened the edge of her clothes that got wrinkled by the wind.

-【… Is the new Emperor Latreille that powerful?】
+"… Is the new Emperor Latreille that powerful?"<br/>

-【Yes.】
+"Yes."<br/>

-【… Looks like the war with the High Brittania Kingdom was just child’s play.】
+"… Looks like the war with the High Brittania Kingdom was just child’s play."<br/>

 During that war, Latreille was ambushed by 《Renard Pendu》, and the injury was so bad that it affected his eyesight.